ethangela/symmary_sentiment/README.md

 ## Guidance Comparisons
+### (We extract the relevant sentences regarding `guidance` information from the raw text, and calculate the sentiment score for extracted sentence.)

 ### 1. Infosys:
 - `Based on the performance in the first three quarters and our outlook for Q4, we are tightening our revenue growth guidance for financial year '24 to 1.5% to 2% in constant currency.` {'label': 'NEGATIVE', 'score': 0.9918830394744873}